ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 Some breakpoint between what is in this draft, and what is in specific drafts for wire encoding will need to be determined.
 Questions like architecting the cluster/hierarchy of Verifiers fall into this breakdown.

-For Trustworthiness Claims such as 'exectables-verified', there could be value in identifying a specific Appraisal Policy for Attestation Results applied.
+For some Trustworthiness Claims, there could be value in identifying a specific Appraisal Policy for Attestation Results applied within the Attester.
-One way this could be done would be a URI which identifies this policy.
+One way this could be done would be a URI which identifies the policy used at Verifier A.
 As the URI also could encode the version of the software, it might also act as a mechanism to signal the Relying Party to refresh/re-evaluate its view of Verifier A.
+Do we need this type of structure to be included in this standard?
+Should it be in subsequent documents?

 Expand the variant of {{interactions}} which requires no Relying Party PoF into its own picture.